mgoellnitz/trackdown/README.md

 # Commands in the Commit Messages

+To support automatic reading of commit messages and modifying the issues collection alongside you work, TrackDown relies on a [GIT][git] implementation, which is capable if executing the script hooks.

+[JGit ][jgit] is lacking this (for the post commit hooks used here) and as a result NetBeans and Eclipse cannot use this mimik!

 Right now TrackDown understands only two commands in the commit messages.
-It relies on a [GIT][git] implementation which is capable if executing the script hooks.

-[JGit ][jgit] is lacking this (for the post commit hooks used here) and as a result NetBeans and Eclipse cannot use this mimik!

 ## refs *id*